SentGraph: Hierarchical Sentence Graph for Multi-hop Retrieval-Augmented Question Answering: The Proposed SentGraph Method

 \section{The Proposed SentGraph Method}

 SentGraph is a sentence-level logic graph construction and retrieval-augmented generation framework for multi-hop question answering.
-It departs from the traditional chunk-based retrieval and modeling paradigm by explicitly capturing sentence-level logical dependencies within and across documents.
+Unlike traditional chunk-based retrieval paradigms, SentGraph explicitly captures sentence-level logical dependencies within and across documents.
 This design enables finer-grained knowledge organization and reasoning path modeling.
 As shown in Figure~\ref{fig2}, the framework consists of two stages: offline sentence logic graph construction and online graph-based retrieval and answer generation.
 In the offline stage, we construct a hierarchical sentence logic graph by modeling sentence-level logical structures.
 In the online stage, we perform evidence retrieval and answer generation based on the graph, thereby improving LLMs’ effectiveness for cross-document reasoning on complex questions.